algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Functional_Specification.md

 ## Project Goals

 #### Goals
-- To change the playable character (play other skins of Pac-Man).
+- Allows the player to select the apparence of the caracter.
 - To implement music.
 - To give the possibility to change the difficulty or the game mode in the settings.
 - To create new maps.